Saturday, 6 August 2016

 A different perspective on this fantastic cathedral

 I have forgotten so much of the history and certainly the dates except for one that still amazes.
 Russia was baptised as a Christian nation in the 17th century.
-Why I didn't know this I can't imagine.
-I had imaged its Christian orthodox roots went a long way back in history.
-I am determined to read more Russian history (as well as of that of Armenia and Georgia but more of that later).
+Why I didn't know this I cannot imagine.
+I guess it is just one many thungs that crowd my bucket of ignorance.
+I had imaged its Christian Orthodox roots went a long way back in history.
+I am determined to read more Russian history.
 If I have it wrong I wouldn't be surprised as we have been almost overwhelmed with information but it seems that around this time Christianity made a push into the lands of Slavic tribal groups and aboriginal lands of what we know as Siberia.

-Absolutely beautiful full of marble, chandeliers and mirrors.
+Absolutely beautiful market full of marble, chandeliers and mirrors.
 Opened in 1901.

 We had our Moscow guide for an entire day and what a day!
-We headed out at 9am (after our 4am arrival!) and didn't stop till after 7pm.
-After a whirl wind day of walking around buildings, the Metro, Red Square etc etc and a visit to Moscow's oldest supermarket, Gastronomia Eliseevsky, our journey of discovery with Dimitri wrapped up with a visit to a most unusual place.
+We headed out at 9am (after our 4am arrival!) and didn't stop until after 7pm.
+After a whirlwind day of walking around buildings, the Metro, Red Square etc etc and a visit to Moscow's oldest supermarke - Gastronomia Eliseevsky - our journey of discovery with Dimitri wrapped up with a visit to a most unusual place.
 Tsiferblat, a coffee 'shop' where you pay for time spent there rather than what you consume.
-It felt a little like a secret club - ring a bell on the wall and you are let into an old building, climb the stairs and knock - no password require but it felt like that.
+It felt a little like a secret club - ring a bell on the outside wall and you are let into an old building, climb the stairs and knock - no password required but it felt like that.
 Once inside you are greeted warmly, told to select a clock all of which are named (ours was Eva) and that is recorded with the time and your name and then you simple wander until you find a corner to your liking, make yourself a drink and chill out.
-We were entertained by two different pianists, casual, spontaneous, just enjoying themselves playing for no one in particular.
-All very arty and rather reminiscent of the atmosphere of the coffee shops of the 60s, but one could image Dostoyevsky and Pushkin lounging there engrossed in philosophical debate.
+We were entertained by two different pianists - casual, spontaneous, just enjoying themselves playing for no one in particular.
+All very arty and rather reminiscent of the atmosphere of the coffee shops of the 60s, but one could imagine Dostoyevsky and Pushkin lounging there engrossed in philosophical debate.

-The next day we headed out again in our own to negotiate our way through the Metro to spend time on the Red tourist bus for a more global view of the city.
-We ended up spending at least 5 hours in a whirl wind tour which took in history, architecture, politics, religion etc. All too much to relate here - even if one could remember it all!
-But we saw old and ancient history celebrated in bronze statues in prime positions on front of new modern edifices, examples of architecture like the 'Seven Sisters' from Stalinist time reaching above the horizon like adornments on a crown.
-Moscow's architecture was strongly influenced by some of the wonderful buildings of early 20th century USA - the Chrysler and Flat Iron buildings for example.
+The next day we headed out again on our own to negotiate our way through the Metro to spend time on the Red HOHO bus for a more global view of the city.
+We ended up spending at least 5 hours in a whirlwind tour which took in history, architecture, politics, religion etc. All too much to relate here - even if one could remember it all!
+But we saw old and ancient history celebrated in bronze statues in prime positions in front of new modern edifices, examples of architecture like the 'Seven Sisters' from Stalinist time reaching above the horizon like adornments on a crown.
+Moscow's architecture was strongly influenced by some of the wonderful buildings of early C20th USA - the Chrysler and Flatiron buildings for example.

 The roofline of this market is phantasmagorical